Real Estate Agent Habits Most Agents Abandon Too Early

 How long before these habits start producing results?

 Usually longer than you’d like.
-For many agents, the first year or two is mostly groundwork.
-In a seasonal market like Southwest Florida, results often follow a few full cycles, winters, not weeks.
+For most agents, the first year or two is mostly groundwork.
+In a seasonal market like Southwest Florida, results often follow a few full cycles of winter activity rather than a few weeks of showing up.

 What if I’m doing the right things and still not seeing traction?

-That’s normal, especially early on.
-The question to ask yourself is whether you’re protecting the activities that eventually produce results, or whether reactive work has crowded them out.
+That’s normal, especially in the first year or two.
+Ask yourself whether you’re protecting the activities that eventually produce results, or whether reactive work has crowded them out.

 How do I know if I’m being patient or just stuck?

-If you’re consistently staying in touch, following up, and showing up where real conversations happen, and you’ve only been at it for 6 or 12 months, you’re probably early, not stuck.
+If you’re reaching out to your sphere regularly, following up without pressure, and putting yourself in rooms where people actually talk to each other, and you’ve only been at it for 6 or 12 months, you’re probably early.
 Being stuck usually looks like staying busy without ever asking whether you’re doing the right things at all.

-Posting on social media, tweaking your website, over-organizing your CRM: those sometimes just fill time.
-Reaching out to someone in your sphere, following up on a past conversation, hosting an open house where you talk to real people…those actually build something.
-The difference is whether the activity moves a relationship or a transaction forward.
+Posting on social media, tweaking your website, reorganizing your CRM: those can fill an entire week without building anything.
+Reaching out to someone in your sphere, following up on a past conversation, hosting an open house where you talk to real people: those move relationships forward.
+The question is whether what you did today brought you closer to someone or just kept you occupied.

-If you’re early in your career and wondering whether any of this is adding up, ask yourself one question: Am I protecting relationship-building activities, or am I filling my calendar with tasks that just keep me busy?
-The answer tells you whether you’re being patient or just productive.
+Everything in this article comes down to a simple question.
+If you’re early in your career and wondering whether any of this is adding up, ask yourself: am I protecting the activities that build relationships, or am I filling my calendar with tasks that keep me busy?

 If you’re exploring what a real estate career could look like and want to learn more about Worthington Realty, you can read about joining our team in Southwest Florida or contact us to start a conversation.